 The American Express Platinum Credit Card is one such card.
 One of the best reasons to get the American Express Platinum Credit Card is the Love Dining programme.
-The dining programme entitles you to up to 50% off some of Singapore’s finest restaurants in hotels and beyond.
+The dining programme entitles you to up to 50% off at some of Singapore’s finest restaurants in hotels and beyond.
 If you’re a foodie and can afford these experiences, you’ll find making back your annual fee a breeze.

 When you first sign up for the American Express Platinum Credit Card, you’ll also get a set of vouchers to get discounted room rates at the Swissotel and Fairmont, complimentary room upgrades, as well as more 50% off dining vouchers.
 These vouchers won’t be sent to you again if you choose not to pay the S$321 annual fee after the first year.

 American Express Singapore Airlines KrisFlyer Ascend Card:

 Another card from American Express that gives you an incentive to pay the annual fee is the Singapore Airlines KrisFlyer Ascend Card.
 When you pay the annual fee upon sign up, you’ll get benefits such as a complimentary night’s stay with Hilton Properties in Asia Pacific, and 4 free passes to participating SATS Premier and Plaza Premium Lounge.

 3. When there are amazing welcome gifts